|Queen Elizabeth II,|

 How many of your beautiful pieces of heirloom jewelry lie in state in the far recesses of your jewelry box?
 Are your antique beauties locked away in the mausoleum you call your wall safe?

-I hope to empower you to wear your vintage or antique jewelry to black-tie events or even running your errands.
-Certainly, you will want to take precautions to prevent loss or theft while they are out of their safe cases.
+I hope to empower you to wear your vintage or antique jewelry to black-tie events or even while running your errands.
+Before you follow my advice, though, be sure to take precautions to prevent loss or theft while they are out of their safe cases.
 Also, please note that each piece of antique jewelry is unique and has undergone possible unknown stresses.
 It might be a sound decision to take your pieces to a jeweler to ensure that they have wearable life left in them.

 Once you get clearance from your jeweler, then following these few tips will allow you to enjoy your treasure on those special occasions that warrant them.
 In fact, this gentle nudge may be all you need to start wearing your grandmother’s favorite pin close to your heart with every outfit.
 She would want you to wear it, so long as you don’t wear it out.